310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 ## Chapter 4

 {% bubble Kaoru %}
 So your household owns this aquarium, huh?
-I never knew that~ I’ve always just gone to it because it’s nearby.
+I never knew that~ I’ve always gone to it from way back since it’s nearby.
 {% endbubble %}

 {% bubble Kanata v2 %}
-fufu, long ago, i had seen someone who looked a lot like you, kaoru.
+fufu, long ago, i had seen a boy who looked a lot like you, kaoru.

 you would [walk] around in the aquarium holding hands with a very pretty [woman], yes?
 {% endbubble %}